owkin/FLamby/Quickstart.md

 # 1st line of code to change to switch to another strategy
 from flamby.strategies.fed_avg import FedAvg as strat

-# We loop on all the clients of the distributed dataset and instantiate associated dataloaders
+# We loop on all the clients of the distributed dataset and instantiate associated data loaders
 train_dataloaders = [
             torch.utils.data.DataLoader(
                 FedDataset(center = i, train = True, pooled = False),